MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 | 5 | 1900-01-01 00:00:00.000 | 2050-12-31 00:00:00.000 | restaurantguest | Time Between | NULL | MarkovChain | arrive | greeted | 1 | 2 | NULL | User arrives at location | NULL | User was greeted |
 | 6 | 1900-01-01 00:00:00.000 | 2050-12-31 00:00:00.000 | restaurantguest | Time Between | NULL | MarkovChain | arrive | greeted | 1 | 1 | NULL | User arrives at location | NULL | User was greeted |

-If the host was that output and were experienced, he would infer that he might want to place some priority on this customer who is known to leave.
+If the host at the front desk were looking at the output and were experienced, he would infer that he might want to place some priority on this customer who is known to leave.
 But what about other customers already there who are prone to leave or are powerfully mighty YouTube influencers?

-The AI continues to analyze.
+So, the AI continues to analyze to support the host no matter his level of customer service savvy.
 Next question for the AI is what do we know about customers who arrive and depart?
 Fortunately, subject-matter-experts have authored a knowledge graph that knows about such things.

 ### Adding the Knowledge Graph Check